Norwegian Escape: Service history

 Following her delivery, Norwegian Escape set sail from Bremerhaven to Hamburg for the beginning of her inaugural festivities, where she would begin her two-night maiden voyage to Southampton.
 This made her the largest passenger vessel to start a cruise from Hamburg at the time.
 After her maiden voyage, she embarked on her transatlantic crossing to Miami on 29 October 2015.

 NCL announced in March 2014 that Norwegian Escape would be deployed to Miami to sail Eastern Caribbean voyages to Tortola, St. Thomas, and Nassau on a year-round basis for her maiden season, and she began the operation on 14 November 2015, making her the largest cruise ship to homeport in Miami at the time.
 She continued to homeport in Miami until spring 2018.
 In April 2018, she was repositioned for the first time since her debut and began sailing from New York City for week-long cruises to Bermuda and the Maritimes.
 She returned to Miami in November 2019 to operate week-long itineraries to the Western Caribbean.
 NCL had scheduled to deploy Norwegian Escape abroad for her first full season operating from Copenhagen to the Baltic region in summer 2020, but the COVID-19 pandemic and its impact on tourism suspended those plans.
 After more than a year-long pause in operations, she restarted sailing from Port Canaveral near Orlando in November 2021 and cruised to the Caribbean.
 The ship sailed from Civitavecchia to cruise in the Mediterranean region for her first summer in Europe in May 2022.
+In Spring 2023 it operated from either Port Canaveral or Miami, sailing to the Caribbean.
+As of October 17, 2023, the Norwegian Escape sails from New York Harbor to New England and Canada with routes sailing from the Mediterranean planned in summer 2024.